nazaninsaedi/nazaninsaedi/README.md

 - 👋 Hi, I’m @nazaninsaedi
-- 👀 I’m interested in Teck
+- 👀 I’m interested in Teck & I am student at Leeds Beckett University
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS & python
 - 💞️ I’m looking to collaborate on Technology
 - 📫 How to reach me nazaninsaedi088@gmail.com

 <!---
 nazaninsaedi/nazaninsaedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.